-Stanley Crouch is a tough-minded and controversial jazz critic, playwright, essayist, novelist, and percussionist.
-After a personal intellectual transformation in the late 1970s, Crouch became the contemporary champion of traditionalist jazz – an identity which he has defined with both powerful cultural criticisms and outbursts of intellectual and physical combativeness.
+Stanley Crouch was a tough-minded and controversial jazz critic, playwright, essayist, novelist, and percussionist.
+After a personal intellectual transformation in the late 1970s, Crouch became the contemporary champion of traditionalist jazz – an identity which he defined with both powerful cultural criticisms and outbursts of intellectual and physical combativeness.

 Stanley Crouch was born in Los Angeles, California in 1945.
 His mother, Emma Bea Crouch, supported his family financially and intellectually.
 Asthma kept Crouch confined to his home for much of his childhood, a period which he spent reading and listening.
 By the time of his high school graduation in 1963, Crouch had independently read the complete works of Hemingway, Twain, and Fitzgerald, while also founding a school jazz club which explored the works of artists Sonny Rollins, Charlie Parker, Thelonious Monk, and Eric Dolphy, among others.

-In 1995 Crouch released his National Book Award nominated collection The All-American Skin-Game.
+In 1995, Crouch released his National Book Award nominated collection The All-American Skin-Game.
 Throughout the 1990s Crouch’s hostile denunciations of the separatist “excesses” of hip-hop culture, black radicalism, gay-rights, and feminism continued to draw controversy and exacerbate his many critics.
-More recently, Crouch has served as an artistic advisor to Ken Burns’s 2001 documentary series Jazz and continues to work, as he has for over two decades, on a definitive biography of Charlie Parker.
+More recently, Crouch served as an artistic advisor to Ken Burns’s 2001 documentary series Jazz and continued to work, as he had for over two decades, on a definitive biography of Charlie Parker.

 Crouch passed away at 74, on September 16, 2020, in New York City.
 He had suffered a recent bout of COVID-19.